ProbablyBread/CIS-L1-Debian13-Playbook/README.md

 ### Section 5.2.5
 `/etc/sudoers` and the `/etc/sudoers/99-cis` file provided by this playbook doesn't include !authenticate by default.
 This section is skipped due to the difficulty in conforming to the correct sudoers file syntax using Ansible.

+### Section 5.4.1.6
+Even if this section is marked Automated, it is better to leave this as a manual check since the remediation is manually performed.

 ## Before Using This Playbook
 - **Carefully review the options in ./options/\*.yaml** before running this playbook.
 - Explanations and appropriate values for each option is in each of the .yaml files for easy reference.